Speak Your Truth

 (even if your voice shakes)

-A 4-week somatic writing workshop
+A 4-week online somatic writing workshop

 Building Resilience for Women/Femmes/Nonbinary Folks of Color